farshadahmadi/liquidiot-server/README.md

 This project is a nodejs application:

-1- Clone the project. 'clone '
+1- Clone the project. 'git clone https://github.com/farshadahmadi/liquidiot-server.git'

-2- Go to the project directory you have just cloned. 'cd '
+2- Go to the project directory you have just cloned. 'cd liquidiot-server'

 3- Install needed dependencies. 'npm install'